debops/debops/docs/debops-playbooks/guides/getting-started.rst

 Example application - DokuWiki
 ------------------------------

-Each host configured by common DebOps playbook should have the same set of base services.
+Each host configured by :ref:`DebOps common playbook` should have the same set of base services.
 After a host is configured, you can enable additional Ansible roles to install and configure software and applications of your choice.